> > >

 KOBIE BAUS, MA

 I took up the study of psychology to make sense of my own patterns.
-As my knowledge grew, I shared it freely with others.
-I noticed dynamics that were holding people back, and I offered them insights about those patterns.
+As my knowledge grew, I shared it with others.
+I noticed dynamics that were holding people back, and I offered them those insights.
 People were taken aback at first.
-I was picking up on issues they had struggled with for years.
+I was picking up on issues they had struggled with for years, but had not fully accepted.

-But where they expressed the most appreciation was in the way I delivered the message: with patience, authenticity, and understanding rather than criticism.
+Where they expressed the most appreciation was in the way I delivered the message: with patience and understanding, rather than criticism.

-As a result, I received impassioned suggestions to move towards counseling.
-Though I still had a vision of creating a wide-reaching platform for sharing ideas, I returned to school to earn a master’s degree in psychology through Pepperdine University.
-I graduated summa cum laude from an accelerated program, and emerged ready to take the next steps towards my new vision, the Impasse Life Recovery program.
+As a result, I received many impassioned suggestions to move towards counseling as a career.
+Though I still had a vision of creating a wide-reaching platform for sharing ideas, I returned to school to earn my master’s degree in psychology through Pepperdine University.
+I graduated summa cum laude, and emerged ready to take the next steps towards my new vision, the Impasse Life Recovery program.

 I am at your service, and strive to see you reaching for your ultimate heights.
 Your future is just beyond your impasse.